francinemaia/myResume/README.md

 # myResume
-This is my CV, hope you enjoy it!
+This is my responsive and super cute professional resume, hope you enjoy it!